urosevic/stock-ticker/readme.txt

 = How to resolve error `Unfortunately, we could not get stock quotes this time`? =

-This can be temporary problem.
+This can be temporary issue.
 First try to access front-end page with appended parameter `?stockticker_purge_cache=1`.

 If that does not help, next try to increase *Fetch Timeout* option on general plugin settings and then visit frontend page with appended address parameter `?stockticker_purge_cache=1`.